 How To Make a Baby Blanket

 When sewing a baby blanket, prewash your flannel.
 Nearly always, I prewash and press the flannel.
-If you're not used to sewing with flannel yet, check out these tips first: I nearly always prewash my flannel, and here's why, along with a few important flannel sewing tips you'll love if you haven't sewn with flannel yet - check them out HERE.
+If you're not used to sewing with flannel yet, check out these tips first: I nearly always prewash my flannel, and here's why, along with a few important flannel sewing tips you'll love if you haven't sewn with flannel yet - check them out before you start.

 Fold twice.
 You'll need to cut out two identical squares from your two flannel pieces.
 (I cut two 36" inch squares=92 cm) The easiest way to cut larger squares is by folding them first.
 All you need to make sure the pieces are squared properly.
 To make it easier, fold each piece separately, like this: